 Club President Larry Fussell N4CBS was

-the driving force behind the revival of the club after years of neglect.
-If not for Larry, the local ham club would likely
+the driving force behind the revival of the club after the years of little activity.
+If not for Larry, the local ham club

-have remained dormant, and there would be no amateur radio activity in the Brewton area.
-When Larry persuaded Leon
+would likely have remained dormant, and there would likely be little amateur radio activity in the area.
+When Larry persuaded